Hey there! This blog is almost about 1800+ words long & not everyone likes to read that much. We understand that.

-To get the most out of the transformative processes, you need a targeted approach towards the citizen developer framework.
+To get the most out of the transformative processes, you need a targeted approach toward the citizen developer framework.
 Not every instance of automation, integration, or app development will result in a justifiable ROI.
 Worse, you could end up with a hodgepodge of disjointed apps that creates more of a headache for everyone involved.

 The solution should be to create a roadmap for improvements.
 Look at which areas of your business could benefit the most from process optimization.
 Prioritize those departments based on where your more capable employees are.
-It will increase your chance of success while inspiring others in your organization to follow their lead, thereby helping you empower your citizen developers.
+It will increase your chance of success while inspiring others in your organization to follow their lead, helping you empower your citizen developers.

 6. Give Employees Time for Training